 Officer John Bernard

 Officer John Bernard is completing his B.S. in Computer Information Systems at UNH Manchester.
-John currently lives in Hampstead and began his law enforcement career in 2008 working with the New Hampshire Marine Patrol for 3 years before coming to the Strafford Police Department.
+John began his law enforcement career in 2008 working with the New Hampshire Marine Patrol for 3 years before coming to the Strafford Police Department.
 He attended the NH Part-Time Police Academy in 2009, and graduated from the NH Full Time Police Academy in April of 2013.

 Officer Christopher Dustin

-Officer Chris Dustin was hired in 2011 as a part-time officer.
+Officer Chris Dustin was hired in 2011 as a part-time officer, and was hired full-time in the fall of 2014.
 He attedned the part-time police academy in Concord, and graduated in May of 2012 with the 261st class.
-Chris is currently an active patrolman at the police department and has been a member of the Strafford Fire and Rescue since 2007, where he served as EMS coordinator and is a certified EMT-I. Chris also works at the NH Fire Academy as a program tech.
+Chris is currently active patrolman at the police department.

 Administration Assistant Mary MacFadzen